This post may contain affiliate links. Please read our disclosure policy.

 There’s nothing quite like a big bowl of creamy chicken noodle soup on a cold winter day.
 The combination of perfectly cooked egg noodles, sweet carrots, onions, and celery with chicken in a creamy broth with fresh rosemary and garlic is just irresistible.
 Not to mention that this recipe is easy to follow, and it results in a delicious, creamy soup that feels like a big warm hug!
 This homemade chicken soup recipe is sure to make it to your favorite list!

 Chicken noodle soup is, without a doubt, one of the most popular comfort foods.
-It is incredibly easy to make and is enjoyed by both kids and adults alike!
+It is incredibly easy to make and my whole family loves it!
 When you add a little dairy and a thickening agent like flour or cornstarch to the broth, you get a thick and creamy soup that adds a whole new dimension to a beloved classic!

 Table of Contents

-- why you’ll love this homemade creamy chicken noodle soup
+- why you’ll love this creamy chicken noodle soup

 - Ingredients to make creamy chicken noodle soup